Frequently Asked Questions

 How do I apply?

-You can apply online through our website, here.
-The application process begins January 1st and runs until the lottery is held in February.
+The application process begins January.
+The lottery takes place in February.
 Students who are not selected in the lottery due to space limitations will be placed on a waiting list and may be notified at any time before the first day of school if there is an opening.
-Students applying after the February lottery will be placed on the waitlist in the order they apply.
+Students applying after the February lottery will be placed on the wait list in the order they apply.
 Once accepted, please note certain documents will need to be presented in person to complete the registration process.

 How big is FAST?